Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: B. Bayesian Analysis Framework

-To statistically support this argument, we particularly display in Fig.~\ref{fig:mock_constraint} the mock distributions of the Bayes factor $\ln{\rm BF}^{\rm Full}_{\rm Auto}$ for three different signal scenarios, based on totally 1800 random realizations of both noise and signal.
+So far, only one specific realization for random noises and stochastic ALDM signals has been applied for the analysis of mock data.
+To statistically support this argument, we particularly display in Fig.~\ref{fig:mock_constraint} the mock distributions of the Bayes factor $\ln{\rm BF}^{\rm Full}_{\rm Auto}$ for three different signal scenarios, based on totally 1800 random realizations of both noises and signals.
 For the case with random noises only, the Bayes factor distribution, which is calculated at $m_a = 10^{-21}\,$eV for the convenience of discussions, is centered around zero.
-In the cases with injected signals, we consider an ALDM mass larger than $T_{\rm obs}$, namely $m_a = 10^{-21}\,$eV, for demonstration.
+In the cases with injected signals, we consider an ALDM mass larger than $1/T_{\rm obs}$, namely $m_a = 10^{-21}\,$eV, for demonstration.
 The Bayes factor $\ln{\rm BF}^{\rm Full}_{\rm Auto}$ is then derived at this mass value to plot the distributions.
 As the signal strength, {\it i.e.}, the $S_a$ value, increases, the distribution shifts to the positive side, with increased median and variance.
-This outcome further highlights the role of $\log{\rm BF}^{\rm Full}_{\rm Auto}$ or the cross-correlation in recognizing the nature of potential signals in the data.
+This outcome further highlights the role of $\log{\rm BF}^{\rm Full}_{\rm Auto}$ or the pulsar cross-correlation in recognizing the real signals in the data.

 We present the PPPA limits on the ALDM Chern-Simons coupling in Fig.~\ref{fig:results} for the full-correlation and auto-correlation-only signal models.
 Both sets of limits display sharp peaks on the timescales of one day or shorter and at $m_a \approx 10^{-22}\,$eV.
 To acquire insights regarding the nature of these peaks, we demonstrate both Bayes factors, namely $\ln{\rm BF}^{\rm Full}_{\rm Null}$ and $\ln{\rm BF}^{\rm Full}_{\rm Auto}$, as functions of $m_a$ in the same figure.
-Notably, while the peaks also appear in the Bayes factor $\ln{\rm BF}^{\rm Full}_{\rm Null}$ on the similar timescales, $\ln{\rm BF}^{\rm Full}_{\rm Auto}$ remains near zero across the entire mass range.
-These small values of $\ln{\rm BF}^{\rm Full}_{\rm Auto}$ are consistent with the conservative noise prediction within a single mass bin, as shown in the upper panel of Fig.~\ref{fig:mock_constraint}.
+Notably, while the peaks also appear in the $\ln{\rm BF}^{\rm Full}_{\rm Null}$ curve on the similar timescales, $\ln{\rm BF}^{\rm Full}_{\rm Auto}$ remains near zero across the entire mass range (similar to the $\ln{\rm BF}^{\rm Full}_{\rm Auto}$ shown in the upper panel of Fig.~\ref{fig:mock_1} and also consistent with its distribution shown in the upper panel of Fig.~\ref{fig:mock_constraint}).
 This suggests that no evidence for the ALDM-induced cross-correlation or signal has been found in the analyzed data, and the sharp peaks observed in the limits and also the $\log{\rm BF}^{\rm Full}_{\rm Null}$ curve are more likely caused by imperfect noise modeling for individual pulsars.